AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-status.md

 ## `Asset Status Range Summary`

-Returns the status of multiple assets.
+Returns the status summary of an asset.

 ### Request